biz00ka/kotakAutomation/README.md

 Either run testNG.xml or can run `mvn clean test`

+If, Appium service is unable to launch Appium server, Refer utils/DriverManger.class to comment the lines and manually start the appium with command `appium -p <portNumber>`.

 ## Changes to Be made

 1. Change device name and platform version in testNG.xml file to run real device/emulator for android and iOS.